solana-foundation/solana-improvement-documents/proposals/0072-feature-gate-threshold-automation.md

 Only features whose stake support meets the required threshold are activated.
 This threshold shall be set to 95% initially, but future iterations on the process could allow feature key-holders to set a custom threshold per-feature.

+As mentioned previously, if a feature was revoked, it will no longer exist on-chain, and therefore will be not activated by the runtime, regardless of calculated stake support.

 If a feature is not activated, either because it has been revoked or it did not meet the required stake support, it must be resubmitted according to Step 2.